lilacarruthers/gist-604b-assignment2/README.md

 Plugins used: N/A

 ## Completed Tutorials
-In this assignment, I completed
+In this assignment, I completed the following tutorials:
 - Making a Map
 - Working with Projections
 - Working with Attributes